-I personally was mentored to believe that the price of a puppy is the price of what a well bred companion should be.
+I personally was mentored to believe that the price of a puppy is the price of what a well-bred companion should be.
 At 8 weeks we have clues on which puppy may excel in the show ring or in work but there are no guarantees between 8 weeks to 2 years that a dog will pass its health clearances or mature the way we think they will.
-So rather than price some puppies higher as a “pick of litter”, I personally price all dogs the same and “picks” are based on what puppy best matches that family or individual.
+So rather than price some puppies higher as a “pick of the litter”, I personally price all dogs the same, and “picks” are based on what puppy best matches that family or individual.

 What are the specimens, lines, and breeders, that you particularly appreciate?

 For individual dogs, I’m a big fan of dogs going back to Max vom Turnleberg.
 He is a dog who is consistently in the pedigrees of the top dogs at the IPO championships.
-I have a Max granddaughter right now who I am preparing to compete with in a few weeks.
-One of the strongest Rottweilers I’ve ever seen was a Max’s son, named Zeus vom Turnleberg.
+I have a Max granddaughter right now who I am preparing to compete within a few weeks.
+One of the strongest Rottweilers I’ve ever seen was Max’s son, named Zeus vom Turnleberg.

 How do you decide and organize your future breedings?

 I personally have a very small breeding program — I am not in a rush to put out a lot of litters as I do a lot of breed rescue and see that there isn’t a huge market of qualified Rottweiler homes.
 So breeding a lot has never been my goal.
 I have bred 3 litters in the last decade, using external studs twice.
 I have frozen semen stored on my old competition dog I plan to use sometime down the line when I find a bitch that will fit with his pedigree/temperament.